Egypt Driving Guide

 Winter in Egypt brings rain and thunderstorms.
 The roads' driving condition is dangerous because it gets slippery, and there is flooding that can cause an accident.
 It can happen especially to tourists who are not familiar with driving to Egypt's road condition when raining.

-Egyptians are not safe drivers; they often break every traffic law to navigate the roads as they please due to the lack and poor enforcement of the driving rules and regulations, so the country's number of traffic incidents keeps increasing.
+Some Egyptian drivers break traffic laws to navigate the roads as they please due to the lack and poor enforcement of the driving rules and regulations, so the country's number of traffic incidents keeps increasing.

 The locals will suddenly overtake recklessly; they also suddenly take U-turn even in heavy traffic and don't follow the traffic light; they often break the traffic law.
 However, not all Egyptians are like that.
 There are also safe drivers that you can encounter on the road while you are driving to Egypt.